kubernetes/kubernetes/docs/proposals/network-policy.md

 	From *[]NetworkPolicyPeer `json:"from,omitempty"`
 }

+// This NetworkPolicyEgressRule matches traffic if and only if the traffic matches both ports AND to. type NetworkPolicyEgressRule struct {
+	// List of ports which should be made accessible on the pods selected for this rule.
+	// Each item in this list is combined using a logical OR.
+	// If this field is not provided, this rule matches all ports (traffic not restricted by port).
+	// If this field is empty, this rule matches no ports (no traffic matches).
+	// If this field is present and contains at least one item, then this rule allows traffic
+	// only if the traffic matches at least one port in the ports list.
+	Ports *[]NetworkPolicyPort `json:"ports,omitempty"`

+	// List of destinations to which the selected pod for this rule should be able to send traffic.
+	// Items in this list are combined using a logical OR operation.
+	// If this field is not provided, this rule matches all destinations (traffic not restricted by destination).
+	// If this field is empty, this rule matches no destinations (no traffic matches).
+	// If this field is present and contains at least one item, this rule allows traffic only if the
+	// traffic matches at least one item in the to list.
+	To *[]NetworkPolicyPeer `json:"to,omitempty"`
+}

 type NetworkPolicyPort struct {
 	// Optional.
 The protocol (TCP or UDP) which traffic must match.
 	// If not specified, this field defaults to TCP.